-Based on the lists of SCC potentially present on-site, a 'probability of occurrence' of a species being present in the study area was determined by conducting habitat suitability assessments.
+Based on the lists of SCC potentially present on-site, a 'probability of occurrence' of a species being present in the AOI/Project site was determined by conducting habitat suitability assessments.
 The following parameters were used in the assessments:

 - Habitat requirements: Most threatened species have very specific habitat requirements.
-The presence of these habitats in the study area was evaluated; - Habitat status: The status or ecological condition of available habitat was assessed.
+The presence of these habitats in the AOI/Project site was evaluated; - Habitat status: The status or ecological condition of available habitat was assessed.
 Often a high level of habitat degradation will negate the potential presence of sensitive species; and - Habitat linkage: Dispersal and movement between natural areas for breeding and feeding are important population-level processes.
-Habitat connectivity within the study area and to surrounding natural habitat and corridors was evaluated to determine the likely persistence of SCC.
+Habitat connectivity within the AOI/Project site and to surrounding natural habitat and corridors was evaluated to determine the likely persistence of SCC.